v

 Predict liver function test results from other tests in the panel, highlighting redundancy in the liver function panelPrediction, utilizationTree-based36

-Quality assurance in laboratory medicine
+QA in laboratory medicine

-Quality assurance in laboratory is comprised of three phases.
+QA in the laboratory comprises three phases.

 Pre-analytical phase